techlobster/techlobster/README.md

 ## Thank you for your time.
 Welcome to my GitHub page.

 I am primarily learning Analytics and Software Engineering because it has always been interesting to listen to customers, leaders, and team members who are working together to create new possibilities.
-I've always been inspired by how people, numbers, and systems connect to create solutions.
+I've always been inspired by how people, numbers, and systems connect to create solutions both in the manual and digital world.

 There has been a focus on studying CSS, HTML, JavaScript, Excel, Python, Tableau, C++, CRM software, and Java along with foundational knowledge in Jira as well as AWS plus a genuine curiosity for learning new technologies even outside of this.
 I have sales, customer service, financial services, e-commerce, and tech support background which I believe is a unique combination that seeks to understand many diverse perspectives and user personas when solving IT and business problems.